 Corals are dying on a massive scale in marine heat waves in the South Pacific.
 Branching and tabulate Acropora corals, so vital as fish habitat, are now going extinct on some reefs.
 Where a few heat resistant "super corals" have survived, these genetic treasures risk being killed by rising temperatures and coral predators.
 The project involves communities and resorts in coral predator removal and rescue of resistant corals from hot-pocket reefs, propagating them within cooler water nurseries.

-The massive global coral bleaching crisis is expected to worsen in 2016, due to unusually hot waters from El Nino.
-In bleaching the corals lose their brown micro-algae and they usually starve to death.
+The massive global coral bleaching crisis worsened again in 2023, due to unusually hot waters.
+In bleaching, the corals lose their brown micro-algae which feed them, and they usually starve to death.
 Without corals, the reefs provide poor fish habitat and communities suffer.
-In the mass bleaching of 2000 in Fiji, we saw that 10% of the corals did not bleach, but unfortunately these surviving corals were subsequently killed by over-abundant predators, such as crown of thorns starfish, COTS.
+In past mass bleaching events in Fiji, 1-5% of branching corals did not bleach, but unfortunately these surviving corals were subsequently killed by over-abundant predators, such as crown of thorns starfish, COTS.

 Our goal is to prevent reef collapse and extinctions due to increasing temperatures, by rescuing heat-adapted corals from hot pocket reefs where long-term survival is jeopardized.
 Grown within cooler water nurseries, the corals are trimmed and used to create patches of bleaching resistant corals, which in turn spread resilience to the wider reef system.
 Restored corals increase fish habitat within community no-fishing areas, and our 'Happy Chickens' project gives an alternative protein to fish.